Summer Experience 2021

 How do I sign up?

-If you've participated in previous years, you already have an account and there's no need to create a new one.
+If you've participated in previous years, you already have an account, your account still exists and there's no need to create a new one--simply log in and choose the correct age range to reactivate for Summer Experience.
 You can also download the ReadSquared app (available for free in the Apple or Google Play store) to register and track your reading hours.
 If you don't have access to the Internet, a smart phone, or have trouble registering, you can stop in at your local branch and they can help you.
 Keep in mind that the branch you choose will be the branch you will log your reading hours for, and will visit to claim your prizes, so choose the branch that is most convenient for you.
-NOTE: If you participated in our summer program last year, and had an online account, your account still exists, you just need to log in and choose the correct age range to reactivate for Summer Experience.

 We'll be happy to answer any questions you have.
 Email us